aerostack2/aerostack2.github.io/docs/_03_aerial_platforms/_crazyflie/index.rst

 * Install the `cfclient <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`_.
 * Setup `UDEV permissions <https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/>`_ for using the Crazyradio.
 * Perform a `firmware upgrade <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade>`_.
+* Configure the radio address for your crazyflie.
+To do this, connect your crazyflie, then open “Connect->Configure 2.X” to open the address configuration dialog.
-For this step, if two or more crazyflies are going to be used, please use a different radio address for each crazyflie.
+  Please use a different address for each crazyflie to be used in a swarm.

 These steps are meant to be done once.

 .. _aerial_platform_crazyflie_installation_package: